What kinds of blood tests are there, and how long does it take to get my results?

 How will I learn about my test results?

 Lab personnel will usually call or send results directly to a provider’s office for review.
 If the provider has a lab on-site, some tests may be run there.
-Some labs will release your results to an online portal without a doctor’s review.
+Some labs will release your results to you through a secure online portal such as MyNortonChart without a doctor’s review.

 Results may be delayed if the sample is inadequate (not enough blood) or is contaminated, or if the blood cells were destroyed for some reason before reaching the lab.